Argonne-National-Laboratory/CIP.io-Link/README.md

 You do not need to initially run the script as root (sudu).
 The script will prompt you for your root password when it runs.

-To install, click the "[copy]" button in the following code sample, the paste that into your terminal to execute.
+To install, click the "[copy]" button in the following code sample, then paste that into your terminal to execute.

 ---